bxlab/cmdb-quantbio/assignments/lab/GWAS/assignment/index.md

 - You can perform the PCA and allele frequency calculations in Python, but `plink` can perform both as well.
 Either way, you will probably want to use matplotlib to produce the plots.
 - If you do PCA in python, be sure you have one datapoint per individual, as opposed to per SNP.
 - Each SNP only has one allele frequency.
 - Notice how the IDs are encoded in the phenotype files [phenotypes](https://www.cog-genomics.org/plink2/input#pheno]). `plink` expects both a family ID and a sample ID.
 In your VCF, they are separated by an underscore, but in your phenotype file they are separated by a tab-character.
-The files we provided are already formatted in this way, but keep this in mind for future work where reformatting may be necessary.
+The files we provided are already formatted in this way, but keep this in mind for future work where reformatting may be necessary.-->
--->

 ## Submission